Moscow: Tsardom (1547–1721)

 In 1547, Ivan the Terrible was crowned in Moscow as not only the grand prince, but also the first tsar of all Russia.
-In the 16th and 17th centuries, three circular defenses were built: Kitay-gorod, the White City and the Earthen City.
+During the 16th and 17th centuries, three circular defenses were built around the town: Kitay-gorod, the White City, and the Earthen City.
 However, in 1547, fires destroyed much of the town, and in 1571 the Crimean Tatars captured Moscow, burning everything except the Kremlin.
 The annals record that only 30,000 of 200,000 inhabitants survived.

-The Crimean Tatars attacked again in 1591, but were held back by new walls, built between 1584 and 1591 by a craftsman named Fyodor Kon.
+The Crimean Tatars attacked again in 1591, but they were held back by new defensive walls, built between 1584 and 1591 by a craftsman named Fyodor Kon.
 In 1592, an outer earth rampart with 50 towers was erected around the city, including an area on the right bank of the Moscow River.
-As an outermost line of defense, a chain of strongly fortified monasteries was established beyond the ramparts to the south and east, principally the Novodevichy Convent and Donskoy, Danilov, Simonov, Novospasskiy, and Andronikov monasteries, most of which now house museums.
-From its ramparts, the city became poetically known as Bielokamennaya, the "White-Walled".
-The city's limits as marked by the ramparts, are now marked by the Garden Ring.
-Three square gates existed on the east side of the Kremlin wall, which in the 17th century, were known as Konstantino-Eleninsky, Spassky, Nikolsky (after the icons of Constantine and Helen, the Saviour and St. Nicholas that hung over them).
-The last two were directly opposite the Red Square, while the Konstantino-Elenensky gate was located behind Saint Basil's Cathedral.
+As an outermost line of defense, a chain of strongly fortified monasteries was established beyond the ramparts to the south and east—principally the Novodevichy Convent and the Donskoy, Danilov, Simonov, Novospasskiy, and Andronikov monasteries, most of which now house museums.
+Because of its ramparts, the city became known poetically as Bielokamennaya, the "White-Walled".
+The city limits, as marked by those ramparts, are marked by the Garden Ring in contemporary Moscow.
+Three square gates existed on the east side of the Kremlin wall, which in the 17th century were known as Konstantino-Eleninsky, Spassky, and Nikolsky (after the icons of Constantine and Helen, the Savior, and St. Nicholas that hung over those gates).
+The last two gates were directly opposite the Red Square, while the Konstantino-Eleninsky gate was located behind Saint Basil's Cathedral.